reblocke/reblocke.github.io/_portfolio/2024-Code-RR.md

 ## Summary

 - **Set the tone; give encouragement to sharing information/suggestions**
-- “I’m Your_Name, the resident on the code team.
+- “I’m Joe/Jane Doe, the resident on the code team.
 Who is running this code/RRT?” ”Can I take over?”
 - Stand at the foot of the bed.
 Don’t move and don’t do tasks.
 - Keep the big picture in mind:
     - RRT: Is this a code?
 Does this patient need to go to the ICU?